 All undergraduate mentors are trained by the Learning Development Service.
-Training takes place over two full days in either June or September.
+Training takes place over a full day in either June or September.
+Training is compulsory.

 Which QUB Schools have peer mentoring?

 Currently twenty-five subject areas across twelve Schools run LDS-supported mentoring schemes, including:

 - Biomedical Sciences